ohio

 Last year, my parents bought 40 acres of forested land in Hiram, Ohio, so my dad can expand his maple sugaring operation.
-When I visited them last week, they were deep in the process of having the land surveyed so they can (fingers crossed) build a driveway and maybe, just maybe, a little house with… Continue reading Plain Encounter
+When I visited them last week, they were deep in the process of having the land surveyed so… Continue reading

 Both Past and Present

 What would it be like to live in two eras at once?
 Last week I read a beautiful and thought-provoking piece about working at a living history museum, by the blogger and historic gastronomist Sarah Lohman.
-"Living My Best 1848 Life," posted at Lapham's Quarterly blog, recounts Lohman's experience working as a first-person interpreter at an Ohio… Continue reading Both Past and Present
+“Living My Best 1848 Life,” posted… Continue reading

 Wedding dress, 1920